-If you feel unwell on the day of your surgery, please contact us immediately.

-Follow your fasting instructions exactly.

-Leave all valuable items at home.

-Follow any additional instructions that your Ophthalmologist may have given you.
+- If you feel unwell on the day of your surgery, please contact us immediately. - Follow your fasting instructions exactly. - Leave all valuable items at home. - Follow any additional instructions that your Ophthalmologist may have given you.
 This might include advice about which medications to continue taking.

-Confirm that your support person will be able to collect you and stay with you on the night of your operation.
+If you have any questions, please contact them directly. - Confirm that your support person will be able to collect you and stay with you on the night of your surgery.

-Have your surgery!

-After your operation you'll spend 30 to 60 minutes in recovery before you're able to go home, we will contact your support person to let them know what time to collect you, please remind them.
+- Arrive at the waiting room on level 3, at your admission time. - Have your surgery! - After your surgery you'll spend 30 to 60 minutes in recovery before you're able to go home, we will contact your support person to let them know what time to collect you.
+Please remind them to be available. - When you are discharged, you will receive instructions to follow for the next 24 hours.
+Please follow them exactly.